 Family-friendly accommodation in the Atlas Mountains

 I'd recommend staying in the Ourika or Ouirgane Valley.
-Just a 45 minute drive from Marrakesh, Kasbah Bab Ourika offers stylish, spacious rooms with gorgeous bathrooms.
+Just a 45-minute drive from Marrakesh, Kasbah Bab Ourika offers stylish, spacious rooms with gorgeous bathrooms.
 There's a lovely pool, views over the valley with its deep red rocks and lush pine forests.
-There’s also plenty to do from here, such as going on local walks, visiting a Berber family and the Assafou Foundation, or browsing a local market.
+There’s also plenty to do from here, such as going on local walks, visiting an Amazigh family and the Assafou Foundation, or browsing a local market.

 Explore kasbahs and fortresses in Skoura